 It is essential to understand that KPIs are not absolute.
 Any metric can become a KPI depending on the objectives to be pursued.
 Different business verticals will most likely have their own unique set of meaningful KPIs.
 Just like there are a set of most relevant KPIs in online marketing campaigns.

 There is one thing that all KPIs have in common though – every performance indicator is tied to a target and provides relevant data that shows how close you have come to that target over a period of time.

-How to choose the right KPI
+How to Choose the Right KPI

-Choosing the right metrics as your KPIs is an essential skill for any online marketer.
+Choosing the right metrics as your KPIs is essential for any online marketer.
 To help you make better choices when selecting KPIs to measure the effectiveness of your marketing campaign, here are some simple actionable insights.

 If you want to perform effective campaign analytics with useful and relevant KPIs, always choose: